 The Bioremediating Missile by Jos Volkers, worlds largest seed bomb, is coming the Zone2Source in the Amstelpark, Amsterdam (August 15th – September 5th, 2020)

-Linda Molenaar is artist in residence at Zone2Source from June 15 to July 20, 2020.
-During that time she works from Monday to Friday in the Orangerie, the beautiful plant …Read more
+June 15 – July 20, 2020 Linda Molenaar is artist in residence at Zone2Source.
+During that time she works from Monday to Friday in the Orangerie, the beautiful plant greenhouse …Read more

 Entangled moments of intimate publicness: Out of myself/ fuori di testa Public parks promise public life: hanging out with or without purpose, meeting or …Read more